gary-archer/oauth.tokenhandler.docker/README.md

 ## Overview

-An API that issues SameSite cookies for SPAs as part of a `Back End for Front End` solution
+An API that will issues SameSite cookies for SPAs as part of a `Back End for Front End` solution.

-## Operations
+## Goals

-Table
+- Separate Web and API concerns, to provide the best [Web Architecture](https://authguidance.com/2017/09/08/goal-1-requirements/) options

-## Calling APIs
+- Keep options open about using access tokens in the browser, which can enable some UI composition scenarios

-Wording on justification - could be adapted to proxy calls to APIs - but I'm not doing this in my blog Find a NodeJS API proxy option
+- Continue to enable a productive real world setup on a Developer PC

 ## Local PC Solution

-Runs in Express alongside the SPA, to enable a productive local setup
+A developer runs this Proxy API alongside the SPA, but can connect to deployed APIs

 ## Deployed Solution

-Runs as a Serverless lambda for low cost hosting
+Runs in AWS as a Serverless lambda for low cost hosting